Alumajohn/jjaluma/README.md

 ---

 ## Expertise
-With a wealth of experience in utilizing various statistical tools and programming languages, I specialize in analyzing complex datasets.
-My expertise enables me to derive actionable insights that inform strategic decision-making processes.
+I have a wealth of experience utilizing a variety of statistical tools, programming languages, and designing detailed questionnaires, specializing in conducting comprehensive research and analysis.
+My expertise lies in crafting surveys that capture nuanced data essential for understanding complex phenomena.
+Additionally, I excel in interpreting research findings to provide actionable insights that drive informed decision-making processes.

 ---